Most Active Stories

 Rep. Paul Broun Announces Run for Senate, Seeks to Rein In Federal Spending

-Republican Congressman Paul Broun announced Wednesday he’ll be running for Saxby Chambliss' Senate seat in 2014.
+Republican Congressman Paul Broun announced Wednesday he’ll be running for Saxby Chambliss' U.S. Senate seat in 2014.

 He did it in a cleared-out conference room at the Grand Hyatt in Buckhead.
 Media and a few dozen supporters filled the room.